 Christopher S. Carter

-Chris has been obsessively studying foreign languages and linguistics since he was 12 years old, and he has a B.A. from the College of William and Mary, studying his passion, Linguistics.
+(Chris is the webmaster for ALC Bridge.)
+He has been obsessively studying foreign languages and linguistics since he was 12 years old, and he has a B.A. from the College of William and Mary, studying his passion, Linguistics.
 He has been in the language services industry for almost two decades.
 For eleven years, he served as Managing Director for the language services company aLanguageBank.
 As Chief Consultant on Test Creation at BilingualBility, he provided psychometric guidance for their language assessment platform.
 He co-created and led GiveWord, a charity that donated language services to support humanitarian efforts after natural disasters worldwide.
 He has presented many times on the impact that new technologies could have on the language industry.
 And he still conducts research in historical linguistics.
 Chris has been on the ALC Board of Directors for several years, and he currently serves as ALC's Immediate Past President.

 Career Advisor for the Translation, Interpretation, Localization Management programs

 Middlebury Institute of International Studies at Monterey